-11 WIS 2.0

-Discussions have taken place on the implementation on WIS 2.0 for DCS and also making and attempt to have a consolidated interagency report.
-Nothing concrete has been decided yet.
-EUMETSAT has not migrated to WIS 2.0.
-This is expected in Q3 2025.

-12 DOCUMENTATION

-The task group has reviewed the documentation under its responsibility.
-For the best practices (x2) there are no changes identified.
-The compliance to the best practices are covered under the individual agency reports.

-For the DCS Handbook update will be needed to cover WIS 2.0, international DCS, Small Sat operations and EDCP.
-It is too early to include these yet as these items are not mature enough.

-13 ACTIONS/RECOMMENDATIONS FOR CONSIDERATION BY CGMS-53 WGI
+ACTIONS

-Action Description Action feedback/closing document Deadline A52.03 Work on the five proposals for DCS improvements based on the SWOT analysis, including work with RFI Task Group and DCS RFI register, DCS promotional materials presenting global view of DCS, improved DCS outreach via DCS introduction video, further work on EDCP standard, improvements to DCS user information across agencies.
-CGMS-53 A52.04 Propose an interagency approach for DCS data access via WIS 2.0.
+Work on the five proposals for DCS improvements based on the SWOT analysis, including work with RFI Task Group and DCS RFI register, DCS promotional materials presenting global view of DCS, improved DCS outreach via DCS introduction video, further work on EDCP standard, improvements to DCS user information across agencies.

+26 Nov 2024: Progressing well with Enhanced DCP Standard.

+Propose an interagency approach for DCS data access via WIS 2.0.
 Review also related changes to the Data Access Best Practice document.

 26 Nov 2024: Early discussions.
 Wouldn't be in a position to have a separate report / BP by CGMS-53 WGI.
 Update on WIS 2.0 discussions in context of DCS will be included in the DCS TG report.

+ACTIONS CONT...

+Present an overview of the various applications of DCS known across CGMS Operators.

-CGMS-53 A52.05 26 Nov 2024: Has not been started yet.
+26 Nov 2024: Has not been started yet.
 Attempt will be made to include something in DCS TG report, but EDCP is focus.
-Not ready for CGMS-53 CGMS-53 A52.06 The Task Group on DCS Satellite Operators to report on how their policies affect the usage of Smallsat.
-26 Nov 2024: Two aspects: UHF spectrum used by DCS is allocated only for ground-to-space agreement and space-to-ground, but not space-to-space (which is what Smallsat uses).
-If CGMS agrees this should be pursued, then this can be done via SFCG.
-CGMS-53

-2. Each agency has use of conditions of DCS.
+Not ready for CGMS-53.

+The Task Group on DCS Satellite Operators to report on how their policies affect the usage of Smallsat.
+26 Nov 2024: Two aspects:

+- 1. UHF spectrum used by DCS is allocated only for ground-to-space agreement and space-to-ground, but not space-to-space (which is what Smallsat uses).
+If CGMS agrees this should be pursued, then this can be done via SFCG. - 2.
+Each agency has use of conditions of DCS.
 Need to describe how these affect Smallsat, e.g. do policies have anything against it.

 The above two aspects will be covered in the DCS TG Report in WGI, with a proposal for next steps.
 Small sat progresses but the group is not in a position to cover this action yet.
+Some aspects are covered in section 8.

+ACTIONS CONT...

+WGI/A52.07

-Some aspects are covered in section 8 WGI/A5 2.07 The Task Group on DCS to work on DCS Handbook updates related to Smallsat.
+The Task Group on DCS to work on DCS Handbook updates related to Smallsat.

 26 Nov 2024: Still too early to include something on Smallsat in the DCS Handbook, as Smallsat is not operational yet and more work to be done on defining possible use cases.
 Another Smallsat launch planned in 2025 and actions on clarifying policies.
 DCS Handbook updates can be made for CGMS-54 earliest.
-CGMS-54